Exercise of Reasonable Discretion Bill

 Overview

-The Exercise of Reasonable Discretion Bill aims to protect public authorities and their employees from legal action resulting from decisions made in good faith using reasonable discretion in the public interest.
-It limits liability for actions or inactions unless they constitute gross negligence or recklessness.
+This bill aims to protect public authorities and their employees from legal action arising from decisions made using reasonable discretion in the public interest.
+It provides immunity from penalties unless gross negligence or recklessness is involved.

 Description

-• Human Rights: The bill explicitly states that it does not override the Human Rights Act 1998.
+- Human Rights Compliance: The bill explicitly states it does not override the Human Rights Act 1998.

 Government Spending